AtanasVA/cms_project/README.md

 - [x] Add FE functionality allowing the user to create, edit and delete posts for each page.
 - [x] Add CRUD queries for the posts and link them with the scaffolded FE functionality
 - [x] Delete posts cascade when page is deleted
+- [x] Debounce post input and save to database

 - [ ] Add pagination for the created pages and page content
 - [ ] Add advanced error handling.
 A toast with the error returned from the server will be a nice touch